InternLM/xtuner/README.md

 - **Step 2**, deploy the merged LLM with any other framework, such as [LMDeploy](https://github.com/InternLM/lmdeploy) 🚀.

-  - Note: We are woking closely with LMDeploy team, to implement the deployment of **dialogues with plugins**.
+  - We are woking closely with LMDeploy team, to implement the deployment of **dialogues with plugins**!

 ## Performance